RGGH/rig-mcp-server/README.md

 cargo run
 ```

-Start the MCP Inspector with:
+In a separate terminal start the MCP Inspector with:

 ```bash
 npx @modelcontextprotocol/inspector sse http://127.0.0.1:3001/sse